Create a League Part 2: Set up a round robin schedule on OpenSports (web guide)

 - Tap the “Add” button and select “Recurring”

 - Optional — specify a pool if there is a preference for matches for a given pool to be played in a specific location.

-- Specify Facility and Resource(s) — you may need to create a new facility with resources if required.
+- Specify Facility and Resource(s) — For example, Central Tech, Field 1 &2.
+Note: You may need to create a new facility with resources if required.
 Facilities are created and shared for your entire group.

 - Specify the available time slots and recurrence schedule (e.g. every Tuesday for 7 weeks, every Friday ending on June 1, etc.).